 When you are dissatisfied with our services

-The partners and staff of Mortlock McCormack Law are committed to providing high quality legal services to all our clients.
+The Principals and staff of Mortlock McCormack Law are committed to providing high quality legal services to all our clients.
 We stake a lot on our reputation – ‘Business Based, People Focused’.
 We will actively work with you, investigate, and seek a resolution to any issue raised.

 We want you to know that if we cannot directly resolve a problem related to our services, that you have alternative choices available which are outlined below.